swhitefi/Comparative_Genomics/day1_afternoon/README.md

 cp -r /scratch/micro612w16_fluxod/shared/data/day1_after ./
 ```

-We will be using the trimmed clean reads that were obtained after Trimmmatic on raw reads.
+We will be using the trimmed clean reads that were obtained after running Trimmmatic on raw reads.

 **2. Map your reads against a finished reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual")**

 BWA is one of the several and a very good example of read mappers that are based on Burrows-Wheeler transform algorithm.
 If you feel like challenging yourselves, you can read BWA paper [here](http://bioinformatics.oxfordjournals.org/content/25/14/1754.short)

+Read Mapping is a time-consuming step that involves searching the reference and aligning millions of reads.
+Creating an index file of reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.

 >i.
-To create BWA index of Reference fasta file, you need to run the following command.
+To create BWA index of Reference, you need to run following command.

-Read Mapping is a time-consuming step that involves searching the reference and aligning millions of reads.
-Craeting an index file of reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.

-Lets create an bwa index file for our reference genome located at: /scratch/micro612w16_fluxod/shared/bin/reference/KPNIH1/KPNIH1.fasta
+Our reference genome is located at: /scratch/micro612w16_fluxod/shared/bin/reference/KPNIH1/KPNIH1.fasta
+Copy it to day1_after folder and create Rush_KPC_266_varcall_result folder for saving this exercise's output.

 ```
 cp /scratch/micro612w16_fluxod/shared/bin/reference/KPNIH1/KPNIH1.fasta day1_after/